 Add remaining ingredients, excluding the almond milk and pulse.
 Once thoroughly combined, pour in almond milk and pulse until the mixture becomes a dough.

-Store in an airtight container for up to 7-10 days in the refrigerator.
+Store in an airtight container for up to 7 days in the refrigerator, or a few weeks in the freezer.